 Access and Inclusion

 Just like everyone else, people with disability have abilities, aspirations and contributions to make to their local communities.
-Relationships with friends, family and loved ones, as well as opportunities to try new things and get out and about in the community, are all part of having a good life.
+Their relationships with friends, family and loved ones, as well as opportunities to try new things and get out and about in the community, are all part of having a good life.

 Access and inclusion

-The 'You're Welcome' initiative is a website that provides information on the accessibility of different venues and businesses throughout the City of Subiaco.
+The 'You're Welcome' initiative is a website that provides information on the accessibility of different venues and businesses throughout WA, with a page dedicated to Subiaco.
+To find out about the accessibility of a place, please visit the Access WA website.
 Every effort is made to update the website and add new locations as they arise.
-To find out about the accessibility of a place, please visit the Access WA website.
+If you find information which is not correct please let the city know .

 Do you require assistance to access facilities and services in the community?
 The city's Subiaco Community Transport Service may be just what you need.
 For further information on this program visit the Sustainable Transports Intitiative page.